Learn of the different types of marketing channels including retail and more and how they are used in selling goods and services.

 Also known as distribution channels, marketing channels refer to the ways in which products move from the manufacturer/provider to the consumers.
 They involve a set of activities that facilitate the transfer of ownership of goods.
 They are important ways for marketing.
 There are several types of channels which include but are not limited to the following:

-This is a most straightforward distribution channel.
+This is a most straightforward of the different types of distribution channel.
 It is where manufacturers sell their goods or services directly to the consumers without the involvement of intermediaries, wholesalers, resellers or other middle men.
 This is common in industries where products have a very short life-span and are less likely to survive longer distribution process.
 It is so in small-scale industries where the volume of goods demanded by consumers can be provided by a single premises with a limited number of employees.

 2. Retailer to Consumer